 In practice, this is unlikely to occur, and changes in some of the assumptions may be interrelated.
-The estimations in the sensitivity analysis have followed the accounting policies for the scheme, i.e. on an actuarial basis using the projected unit credit method.
+The estimations in the sensitivity analysis have followed the accounting policies for the scheme, that is to say on an actuarial basis using the projected unit credit method.
 The methods and types of assumptions used in preparing the sensitivity analysis below did not change from those used in the previous reporting period.